'Large, extremely dangerous' tornado rips through New Orleans; 1 dead

 Sunrise: Tornado's wrath revealed

-As the sun rose on southeast Louisiana, first responders got their first glimpse of the tornado's true wrath.
+As the sun rose, first responders got their first glimpse of the tornado's wrath.

-Sheriff Pohlmann said that search and rescue operations have largely ended, and deputies are moving to secure damaged properties.
+From the air, the Arabi twister’s path reflected in a tight swath of homes that were roofless or reduced to splinters, the wreckage line interrupted in spots where the tornado apparently skipped over buildings.
+Outside that destruction, homes appeared intact.

+“I couldn’t explain the noise it was making,” said Lloyd Breaux, who said he opened up his front door in Arabi to a scene out of a movie.
+“You see stuff like this on TV,” he exclaimed.
+“It sounded like my whole house was coming apart.”

 A Rare Tornado: New Orleans is used to hurricanes, not tornadoes.